 2. Elizabeth (Eliza) Mary BUTLER (Margaret Lucy ) was born about 1828 in Dublin.
 She died on 24 Oct 1864 in 17 Brydges St., Covent Garden, London.
 She was buried in St. Mary's Cemetery, Kensal Green, London.

 Elizabeth married John William BUCKLEY, son of John BUCKLEY and Catherine Faith (Faith) NOBLE, on 27 Feb 1848 in Sutton St. Chapel, Strand, London.
 John was born about 1823 in Soho, London.
 He died in after 24 Oct 1864 and probably before Apr 1873.

 + 11 F i Margaret Mary BUCKLEY was born on 15 Jun 1849.
 12 M ii

 John L. (or Samuel) BUCKLEY was born in 1850 in St. Giles, London.

 John appears to be listed as Samuel in the 1851 census.
 Unfortunately we have no information on John apart from the fact that he was alive at the time of the 1861 census.

 13 F iii

-Lucy Catherine BUCKLEY was born in 1852 in Covent Garden, London.
+Lucy Catherine BUCKLEY was born on 29 Aug 1852 in Covent Garden, London.
+She was christened on 26 Sep 1852 in St. Patrick's Church, Soho Square, Westminster, London.
 She died on 28 Feb 1926 in St. Joseph's Home, Hackney, London.

 Lucy is listed in the 1871 census return for the household of her uncle, George Butler, as an "apprentice to millinery", at 6 Brompton Square, Kensington.
 She appears to be living on her own at the address of George's business at 29 Haymarket at the time of the 1891 census, when she was working as a housekeeper.